dart-archive/www.dartlang.org/src/site/tools/webstorm/index.markdown

 <aside class="alert alert-info" markdown="1">
   **Note:**
   The Community Edition of IntelliJ IDEA has limited functionality.
-  For example, it doesn't support debugging web apps.
+  For example, it doesn't directly support debugging web apps, although you can debug using the Chrome DevTools that are built into Dartium.
   It also has very little support for JavaScript, HTML, CSS, and YAML.
 </aside>